 Cultivars of Canadian Hemlock Trees for Landscape Use

 There are many cultivars of Canadian hemlock trees that have been developed for landscape use.
 Such cultivars have been bred specifically to function in circumstances where a tall tree would be undesirable.
 Just a few are listed here, to provide some indication of the range of options available:

 - Compact cultivars include the dwarf, 'Gentsch White.'
 This rounded, compact, shrub-like plant attains only 4 feet in height (by about the same width).

 - 'Aurea Compacta' (also known as 'Everitt's Golden') is one of those evergreens that is not actually green, instead bearing golden foliage.
 These Canadian hemlock trees reach 8-10 feet in height, with a spread only about half that.

 - The 'Sargent' (or 'Pendula') cultivar has an attractive weeping form.
-It is supposed to grow 5-8 feet tall (and twice that in width), but it allegedly has been known to reach greater heights.
+It is supposed to grow 5-8 feet tall (and twice that in width), but it is said to sometimes reach greater heights.
 Another weeping form suitable for use as a hedge shrub is 'Cole's Prostrate.'